AEGN Environmental Philanthropy Conference 2026 Full Program

 The scale of Australia’s biodiversity crisis requires a concerted giving approach.
 Nature needs more funding, delivered at speed, to organisations capable of achieving results.
 Hear how five AEGN members are collaborating for impact, and how the Nature Funding Framework influences their collective and individual giving.

-Speakers: Kate Green - Rendere Environmental Trust, Esther Abram - Nature Impact Collective, Margie Jenkin - Australian Environmental Grantmakers Network, moderated by Ella Colley - Gum Tree Foundation.
+Speakers: Kate Green (Rendere Environmental Trust), Esther Abram (Nature Impact Collective), Margie Jenkin (AEGN), moderated by Ella Colley (Gum Tree Foundation).

 11.15 - 11.55am